SymageDocs API User Manual

 POST /api/v1/jobs/{job_id}/cancel

 Cancels a running job.
-Items already rendered when the cancel takes effect remain on storage and can be downloaded via the bundle endpoint.
+Items already rendered when the cancel takes effect remain on storage and can be downloaded via the dataset download endpoint.
 Idempotent: cancelling a job that's already CANCELING / CANCELED returns 200 with the current state.
 Cancelling a terminal-but-not-canceled job (COMPLETED / FAILED / EXPIRED) returns 409.

 Scope required: generate